SunlayGGX/Storm/README.md

 - you should have downloaded all dependencies beforehand and have done all setup that was specified (see next section).
 - We rely on junctions.
 It means that all your dependencies folder and Storm project should be on compatible disks format (i.e. NTFS).
 But if junstion does not work, we advise to copy your dependencies under the Storm's root "Dependencies" folder after calling Setup (also change the way the batch file are executed or you will remove those dependencies each time).

+Note: I used Visual Studio Community 2019 v16.6.0 with C++20 (in fact the latest draft that was a preview of C++20).

 # Dependencies list
 - Boost 1.72 compiled for Visual Studio 2019 (link: https://www.boost.org/users/history/version_1_72_0.html ).
 Follow the instructions on their site.